If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 If You Test Negative For Flu Are You Still Contagious Due To Test Limitations?

 Negative flu tests don’t always rule out contagiousness because some tests, like rapid antigen tests, have lower sensitivity.
-They can miss infections, especially if taken too early or late, meaning you could still carry and transmit the virus.
+They can miss infections, especially if taken too early or with a poor sample, meaning you could still carry and transmit influenza.

 If You Test Negative For Flu Are You Still Contagious Without Fever?